435-590-9498

 Make & Model: Custom

-Design / Mount: Wooden refractor on Meade LXD-650 (equatorial goto mount)
+Design / Mount: Wooden refractor on Meade LXD-650 (equatorial go-to mount)

 Aperture: